Agent Skills Developer Guide

 - Put ALL "when to use" guidance in the description, never in the body

-TIP: Think of the description as a search engine index for your skill.
+Think of the description as a search engine index for your skill.
 The more relevant keywords, the more accurately Copilot will match prompts.
 But keep it truthful — false matches are worse than missed ones.